 Support for these thresholds is available in the literature.
-Studies of chemoprevention generally consider a 5-year risk of approximately 1.7% to be the lower threshold for considering prophylaxis with tamoxifen or other measures to reduce breast cancer risk while the U.S. Preventive Services Task Force's consideration of the same topic categorized women with 5-year risks >3% to be "high risk".
+Studies of chemoprevention generally consider a 5-year risk of approximately 1.7% to be the lower threshold for considering prophylaxis with tamoxifen or other measures to reduce breast cancer risk ^{123,190} while the U.S. Preventive Services Task Force's consideration of the same topic categorized women with 5-year risks >3% to be "high risk".
+191

-Based on the risk categories described above, we estimate that, of all California women with dense breast tissue and a negative digital mammogram, 36% would be low-risk, 52% moderate-risk and 12% high-risk.
+Based on the risk categories described above, we estimate that, of all New England women with dense breast tissue and a negative digital mammogram, 33% would be low-risk, 54% moderate-risk and 13% high-risk.
+These proportions are displayed in Figure 2 on the following page along with the relevant estimated population sizes for each risk group.